reqable/reqable-docs/en-US/changelogs/macos/index.md

 - 💪 [Opt] Try using SSL SNI as the host of the URL instead of the IP.
 - 💪 [Opt] Adds some prompts in SSL bypass editor.
 - 💪 [Opt] Double-clicking outside the traffic list will automatically close the details panel.
-- 💪 [Opt] Supports `Control + L` shortcut key to quickly locate the currently selected traffic item.
+- 💪 [Opt] Supports `Command + L` shortcut key to quickly locate the currently selected traffic item.
 - 🐞 [Fix] A bug that unverified license will cause the page to remain in the loading state forever.
 - 🐞 [Fix] A bug that code syntax highlighting may cause content display to be lost.
 - 🐞 [Fix] A bug where URL port number displayed in the traffic list was incorrectly in some cases.